 Arashimaya Monkey Park Iwatayama

 Let’s make a twist this time.
-We will still be on a mountain, but instead of hiking guides, monkeys accompany us instead.
+We will still be on a mountain, but monkeys will accompany us instead of hiking guides.
 In Mount Iwata, we can find Arashimaya Monkey Park.
-There, we can enjoy nature, see the Kyoto skyline, and yes, get along with the monkeys!
+We can enjoy nature, see the Kyoto skyline, and get along with the monkeys!

 What to expect in Arashimaya Monkey Park Iwatamaya